okikio/spring-easing/README.md

 ## API

-The API of `spring-easing` is pretty straight forward, the `SpringEasing` function generates an array of values using frame functions which in turn create the effect of spring easing.
+The API of `spring-easing` is pretty straight forward, the `SpringEasing` function generates an array of values using a frame functions, which in turn creates the effect of spring easing.

 To use this properly make sure to set the easing animation option to "linear".
 Check out a demo of `SpringEasing` at <https://codepen.io/okikio/pen/MWEdzNg>

-`SpringEasing` has 3 properties they are `easing` (all the easings from [EasingFunctions](https://spring-easing.okikio.dev/modules.html#EasingOptions) are supported on top of frame functions like SpringFrame, SpringFrameOut, etc..), `numPoints` (the size of the Array the frame function should create), and `decimal` (the number of decimal places of the values within said Array).
+`SpringEasing` has 3 properties they are `easing` (all the easings from [EasingFunctions](https://spring-easing.okikio.dev/modules.html#EasingOptions) are supported on top of frame functions like `SpringFrame`, `SpringFrameOut`, etc..), `numPoints` (the size of the Array the frame function should create), and `decimal` (the number of decimal places of the values within said Array).

 | Properties  | Default Value           |
 | ----------- | ----------------------- |